 - To Freeze.
 Freeze pork in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Recommended Tools to Make this Recipe

 - Tongs.
+These are perfect for grilling pork tenderloin.
 The locking feature is ideal for staying organized in a drawer.

 - Measuring Cups.
 Very durable and sturdy, and dishwasher-safe.

 I challenge you to step out of your weeknight dinner rut and try grilled pork tenderloin!